omrakn/satrap/README.md

 # To Start SATRAP

 The software must be opened from an environment having the required libraries.
 Conda package management system which comes bundled with the Anaconda Python distribution provided by Continuum Analytics (https://www.anaconda.com/products/individual) has been used to control the versions of used libraries.
-A conda environment that has required libraries can easily be created by using the environment file (pygis.yml) in this repository with the following command in Anaconda Command Prompt or cmd:
+A conda environment that has required libraries can easily be created by using the environment file (pygis.yml) in this repository with the following command in Anaconda Command Prompt or cmd*:

 >conda env create -f requirements.yml